bruno-monteiro1/psp-simulator/README.md

 ### Processing transactions

-“/process-transaction” endpoint create and store transactions into the database, and also automatically calls another controller, financial-insertion, to generate the one or more financials related to the transactions received.
+“/process-transaction” endpoint create and store transactions into the database, and also automatically calls another controller, financial-insertion, to generate one or more financials related to the transactions received.
 It expects a POST request with the following schema:

 ```
 {